sanger-pathogens/ntd_website/README.md

 Split the collaborators logically by institution where possible.
 You can't put 3 markers with a "City" of London as the markers would overlap.
 To get around this, use more specific locations with enough distance between them e.g. Kew Gardens and Stratford.

-You can use the instructions below for [adding a new location](#adding-a-new-location-to-the-map).
+You can use the instructions for [adding a new city](#adding-a-new-city).
 Instead of using a city (e.g. London), use the specific location (e.g. Kew Gardens) in the City/Address field to calculate the Lat/Lng values.
 You can then set the Name field to London.

 #### Default settings (DO NOT UPDATE!)